Utah Beekeeping (A work in progress)

 7. Hopguard: (made from hops) Natural treatment, haven’t used.

-8. Checkmite: I know is used for the beetle, which we don’t have yet.
+8. Checkmite: I know is used for the beetle, which we are just starting to see.

 · Should I use essential oils?